When Water Pressure Booster Pumps Make the Difference

 Maybe one of these things has helped, but the easiest fix would be buying a water pressure booster pump.
 Booster pumps are add-ons to a system that increase pressure.

-Water pressure booster pumps come to the rescue
+Pumps for boosting water pressure come to the rescue

 Many types of pumps can function as booster pumps, depending on the application.
 Water is drawn into the pump and the pressure increases as the fluid passes through the impeller and diffuser casing, which converts velocity head from the impeller into pressure head.